The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Detecting memorization

 A wide range of techniques has been developed to detect memorization in LLMs.
 This section categorizes and examines these methods in depth to offer a comprehensive understanding of how memorization is identified.

-\textbf{Divergence attack.} \citet{nasr2023scalableextractiontrainingdata} proposed a divergence attack, a prompt-based extraction method that circumvents alignment defenses in instruction-tuned LLMs, coaxing the model toward reverting to pre-aligned behavior.
-This divergence significantly increases the likelihood of emitting memorized training data, achieving up to 150$\times$ more verbatim sequences compared to typical user queries. \citet{nasr2023scalableextractiontrainingdata} hypothesized that this vulnerability arises because prompts induce decoding analogous to an end-of-text token during pretraining, a context in which LLMs are known to favor high-likelihood and often memorized continuations.
+\textbf{Divergence attack.} \alexAA{Nasr, et al.}~\citet{nasr2023scalableextractiontrainingdata} proposed a divergence attack, a prompt-based extraction method that circumvents alignment defenses in instruction-tuned LLMs, coaxing the model toward reverting to pre-aligned behavior.
+This divergence significantly increases the likelihood of emitting memorized training data, achieving up to 150$\times$ more verbatim sequences compared to typical user queries. \alexAA{Nasr, et al.}~\citet{nasr2023scalableextractiontrainingdata} hypothesized that this vulnerability arises because prompts induce decoding analogous to an end-of-text token during pretraining, a context in which LLMs are known to favor high-likelihood and often memorized continuations.
 The attack exposes persistent memorization that may have remained latent.

+\textbf{Prefix-based data extraction attack} works by querying a model with \alexAA{a strategic input and observing whether the model completes the rest of the sequence verbatim, or approximately, depending on the specific definition used.} \alexAA{The earliest demonstration of this phenomenon was by Carlini, et al.}~ \citet{carlini2021extractingtrainingdatalarge}, \alexAA{who successfully recovered hundreds of memorized examples from GPT-2.
+Critically, this initial work did not have access to the model's training set; instead, it used diverse, strategic prompts, such as the beginning-of-sequence token or internet data not believed to be in pretraining, to induce the model to diverge and generate training content.
+This demonstrated that memorization existed, but the prompt methodology was less direct than modern prefix attacks.}

-\textbf{Prefix-based data extraction attack} works by querying a model with the initial segment of a memorized sequence and observing whether it completes the rest (verbatim or approximate, depending on the specific definition used).
-First proposed by \citet{carlini2021extractingtrainingdatalarge}, they demonstrated this technique on GPT-2, successfully recovering hundreds of memorized examples by prompting the model with partial strings from the training set. \citet{carlini2023quantifyingmemorizationneurallanguage} showed that longer prefixes increased the likelihood of verbatim completions by reducing ambiguity and aligning the model more strongly with memorized content.
-Building on~\citet{carlini2023quantifyingmemorizationneurallanguage}, \citet{li2024llmpbeassessingdataprivacy} introduced the LLM-PBE toolkit, a benchmark for evaluating privacy risks via prefix-based extraction. \citet{li2024llmpbeassessingdataprivacy}'s findings reinforced that structured prefixes, such as email headers or document beginnings, are potent at eliciting memorized sequences.
+\alexAA{The systematic methodology of prompting with the initial segment of a known training sequence was pioneered by Lee et al.~\citet{lee2022deduplicatingtrainingdatamakes} in the context of showing that deduplication reduced memorization, thereby laying the groundwork for the modern prefix attack definition.
+Building on this result,} \alexAA{Carlini, et al.}~\citet{carlini2023quantifyingmemorizationneurallanguage} showed that longer prefixes increased the likelihood of verbatim completions by reducing ambiguity and aligning the model more strongly with memorized content. \alexAA{Subsequently,} \alexAA{Li, et al.}~\citet{li2024llmpbeassessingdataprivacy} introduced the LLM-PBE toolkit, a benchmark for evaluating privacy risks via prefix-based extraction. \alexAA{Li, et al.}'s findings~\citet{li2024llmpbeassessingdataprivacy} reinforced that structured prefixes, such as email headers or document beginnings, are potent at eliciting memorized sequences.